President of Honour 2019 /20 – David Hill

-The NZSA is delighted to announce that Chris Else is their 2018-2019 President of Honour.
+The NZSA is delighted to announce that David Hill is their 2019-2020 President of Honour.
 This prestigious position is bestowed on a senior writer and long-serving member in recognition of his or her contribution to writing and writers and the literary arts sector in New Zealand.

 Janet Frame Memorial Lecture

 The President of Honour delivers the Janet Frame Memorial Lecture.
 The aim of the lecture is to deliver a ‘state of the nation’ address for literature and writing in New Zealand.
 More